notimeforcaution/Suade-RegTech-Eng-Exercise/README.md

 # Trading Counterparty Default Risk (K-TCD) for a Reverse Repo transaction
 ### **Introduction**

-This Python file aims to calculate the Trading Counterparty Default Risk (K-TCD) of a Reverse Repo Transaction as outlined in the "Investment Firm Regulation"
+This Python file aims to calculate the Trading Counterparty Default Risk (K-TCD) of a Reverse Repo Transaction as outlined in the "Investment Firm Regulation 2019/2033"
 ### **Requirements**

 Additional Python Modules required: